kallaway/100-days-of-code/log.md

 ### Day 002: 2017-01-01

-**Today's Progress**: Set up repo for the FreeCodeCamp(:fire:) Zipline 'Build a Wikipedia Viewer', added HTML, CSS and JS files to the repo, added a search box and a random article button.
+**Today's Progress**: Set up repo for the freeCodeCamp(:fire:) Zipline 'Build a Wikipedia Viewer', added HTML, CSS and JS files to the repo, added a search box and a random article button.

 **Thoughts**: @wesbos has a type ahead example I went through with the #JavaScript30 tutorials which may come in handy, or just use a jQuery/Ajax example